EgorFollia/MachineLearning_recipes/README.md

-# MachineLearning_recipes
-First small project of Machine Learning using Google Developers lectures
+# Machine Learning projects as a beginner